 Facing history, understanding the present, and working to challenge oppression is not always easy, but it can be empowering when the learning community comes together in collective care, support, and change-making.

-I am signing this bill because the recently proposed legislation to dictate to teachers is censorship and the whitewashing of U.S. history.
+I am signing this pledge because the recently proposed legislation to dictate to teachers is censorship and the whitewashing of U.S. history.

 If our kids are going to be prepared for the challenges of their future, we as their teachers need to foster an honest representation of the past, while giving them the critical thinking skills and the empathy to treat all people with respect and understanding.

-These proposed bills are indoctrination, where we teachers need to promote an inclusive history so young people can make informed decisions about their futures.
+These proposed bills are indoctrination, whereas we teachers need to promote an inclusive history so young people can make informed decisions about their futures.

 I believe it is a moral imperative to teach the truth even when that truth may be difficult, uncomfortable, or challenge long-held myths about American exceptionalism.